adamsilver/fdpb/08-an-upload-form.md

 1. Choosing the same file (or a file with the same name) for a second time, won't fire the `onchange` event[^] which creates a broken interface.
 The solution is to replace the entire file input after the event with a clone of itself.
 As the cloned input would need to be re-focused, screen readers will announce it for a second time which is mildly annoying.
 2. The `onchange` event won't fire until the field is blurred[^].
 Newer browsers offer the `oninput` event which solves this problem because it fires the event as soon as the value changes.

 Whether you need to support such browsers depends on your situation but it's worth being aware of the problems.
 Fortunately, the feature detection above happens to rule out the offending browsers.

-Moreover, you may not even need drag and drop functionality.
-Without that need, there's less of a need to veer away from convention anyway.
+## Other Considerations

+There's great complexity involved in uploading files, and really I've only scratched the surface so far.
+Let's quickly run through some other important issues you may wish to consider when designing an upload form.

-## A Note About The `accept` and `capture` Attributes
+### The `accept` and `capture` Attributes

 The file input offers two interesting attributes that affect the file uploading experience: `accept` and `capture`.